MetPX/sarracenia/docs/source/Explanation/DetectFileReady.rst

 +-------------+---------------------------------------+--------------------------------------+

-sr_watch is sr_post with the added *sleep* option that will cause it to loop over directories given as arguments.  sr3_cpost is a C version that functions identically, except it is faster and uses much less memory, at the cost of the loss of plugin support.
+sr_watch is sr3_post with the added *sleep* option that will cause it to loop over directories given as arguments.  sr3_cpost is a C version that functions identically, except it is faster and uses much less memory, at the cost of the loss of plugin support.
 With sr_watch (and sr3_cpost) The default method of